Jonathan-Greve/GuildWarsMapBrowser/README.md

 - Give each file inside the .dat a custom name for easy reference.
 Or load the data provided by other users (shared through csv files).
 - Hex editor viewer of files.
 - Playback of audio files.
-- Extract 3D models and textures.
+- Extract 3D models, textures and more.
 - And more

 ## How to use